Lydia E. Ringwald is a scholar, artist, photographer, poet and a featured lecturer at museum, libraries, universities and on world cruises.

 For other contributions by Lydia E. Ringwald, please follow the link below:

-All poems on this post: © Lydia E. Ringwald
+Poetry in this post: © Lydia E. Ringwald

 Published with the permission of Lydia E. Ringwald